Aug 28, 2020 | All the Online Resources to Successfully Transition to Industry As a PhD.

 Sell Out Your Soul blog: A blog dedicated to PhDs and MS graduates in humanities.
 A guidebook how to quickly find and land a good position in industry with education in humanities majors.

-Ontology of Value YouTube channel: Interviews with researchers who successfully transitioned to industry and with career experts.
+Ontology of Value YouTube channel: Interviews with researchers who successfully transitioned to industry to build their career paths and with career experts.

 Papa PhD Podcast by David Mendes, PhD: Interviews with researchers who successfully transitioned to industry and career experts.

-PhD Careers Podcast by Caroline Ritchie, PhD: Interviews with researchers who successfully transitioned to industry.
+PhD Careers Podcast by Caroline Ritchie, PhD: Interviews with researchers who successfully transitioned to industry to build their career paths.

 “What are you going to do with that?”
-Podcast by Danni Reches, PhD: Interviews with researchers who successfully transitioned to industry.
+Podcast by Danni Reches, PhD: Interviews with researchers who successfully transitioned to industry and built their career paths.

 PhD Career Stories Podcast: Silhouettes of researchers who successfully transitioned to industry: interviews and recordings of personal stories.

-PhDs at Work Podcast by Michelle Erickson, PhD: Interviews with researchers who successfully transitioned to industry.
+PhDs at Work Podcast by Michelle Erickson, PhD: Interviews with researchers who successfully transitioned to industry to build their career paths.

 Passage2Pro Podcast by Tina Person, PhD: Tips for landing a good job in industry as an academic.